vivekssv/python-scripts/README.md

 - forloop1.py
 maintenance - Array of index, forloop and if and else condition covered.
 - functions.py
-maintenance - Functions with input parms handle
+maintenance - Functions with input parms handle & handled format with multiple arugs in print